mozilla/addons-server/docs/topics/api/applications.rst

 .. _applications-version:

 This internal endpoint allows you to create applications versions to be referenced in add-ons manifests.
+It requires :ref:`authentication<api-auth>` and a special permission.

 The currently available applications versions are listed on a dedicated page: https://addons.mozilla.org/en-US/firefox/pages/appversions/

 When a valid request is made to this endpoint, AMO will create the requested